elchs/LetoDBf/Readme.txt

  with given numeric value effective set size or 0 if no workarea was selected.
  Related to the skipbuffer timeout see also 7.3: DbInfo( DBI_BUFREFRESHTIME ).

+      RddInfo( RDDI_REFRESHCOUNT[, <lSet> ] )                  ==> lOldSet

+ By default, the RDDI_REFRESHCOUNT flag is set to true.
+ If this flag is set, function: RecCount() retrieve amount of records from server.
+ If not set, with record data transmitted values are used and are maybe slightly out-timed.
+ If other applications are appending records to the table, new records count won't be immediately seen.

+      RddInfo( RDDI_BUFKEYNO[, <lSet> ] )                      ==> lOldSet

+ Only use this if you need to very often query for OrdKeyNo(), e.g. during browsing to actualize the scrolbar.
+ Default value is .F., which means that the function: OrdKeyNo() will send an extra request to the server.
+ If <lSet> is set to TRUE (.T.), the values for OrdKeyNo() are transmitted with the record data and no extra request is send.
+Generally this is very performance decreasing as counting need time at server, so immediate deactivate (.F.) it if no more needed.

+      RddInfo( RDDI_DEBUGLEVEL [, nNewLevel ] )                ==> nOldLevel

+ Reports [ and changes ] the debug level at server, responsible for amount of feedback in the log files.
+ Use with care, log files will grow at a busy server in only some seconds MB stepwise ...
+ For possible values look 4.1 :letodb.ini ...
+ With <nNewLevel> this can be changed on the fly, no server restart is needed.
+This then applies to all active and new server connections.

       LETO_SETSEEKBUFFER( nRecsInBuf )                         ==> 0
  !
 DEPRECATED !

       LETO_SETFASTAPPEND( lFastAppend )                        ==> .F.
  !
 DEPRECATED !
  because of ugly design problems.
-It is left as dummy function.
+It is left as dummy function doing nothing.
- If such functionality is really needed, encapsulate your request in a transaction.
+ If such former functionality is really needed, encapsulate your request in a transaction.
- Or use: Leto_Commit() after the record is appended, to spare an tiny unlock request to server.

-      RddInfo( RDDI_REFRESHCOUNT[, <lSet> ] )

- By default, the RDDI_REFRESHCOUNT flag is set to true.
-If this flag is set, function: RecCount() retrieve amount of records from server.
- If not set, with common record data transmitted values are used and are maybe slightly out-timed.
- If other applications are appending records to the table, new value of records count won't be immediately received.
- If RDDI_REFRESHCOUNT flag is cleared, dbGoto(0) clears record buffer and set EOF and other flags instead of sending a server request.
- ( RDDI_REFRESHCOUNT     101 RDDI_BUFKEYNO         102  RDDI_BUFKEYCOUNT      103 )

-      RddInfo( RDDI_DEBUGLEVEL [, nNewLevel ] )

- Reports [ and changes ] the debug level at server, responsible for amount of feedback in the log files.
- Use with care, log files will grow at a busy server in only some seconds MB stepwise ...
- For possible values look 4.1 :letodb.ini ...
- With <nNewLevel> this can be changed on the fly, no server restart is needed.
-This then applies to all active and new server connections.

       7.6 File functions